 Depression can have staggering effects on an individual’s life, leading to loss of work, withdrawal from family and friends, and even increased risk of suicide.
 Depression can also have harmful effects on an individual’s physical health as the motivation and energy for self-care diminishes.
 People who suffer from depression often cope by shutting down or withdrawing from others.
 They are prone to cope using drugs or alcohol and are at risk for developing addictions.

 Although depression is a very serious mental illness, the good news is that there are a number of very effective treatments for depression.
 Cognitive Behavioral Therapy (CBT) has been shown to have excellent short and long term efficacy in treating depression, as well as other forms of counseling.
 Also, physicians can prescribe medications that improve the symptoms of depression.

-5. Medication: our counselors coordinate with physicians as needed to alleviate distressing levels of depression.
+Our counselors coordinate with physicians to alleviate distressing levels of depression.
 Medication can effectively reduce symptoms when they are unmanageable and offers an effective means when other forms of treatment are unsuccessful or during periods when symptoms are simply too distressing to treat through psychosocial means.

 Grief & Loss

 Grief is a normal experience that every person must face in life.
 It is a fundamental and necessary journey with the potential to build deeper meaning in life and a greater understanding of ourselves as individuals.
 This journey is as unique as each individual facing a loss, death, or end of relationship.
 The role of a counselor in grieving is to safely guide individuals through this experience, providing a place to express painful feelings, honor their loss, and make a meaningful and healthy transition.